jzhou316/botnet-detection/README.md

 from botdet.eval.evaluation import eval_predictor
 ```

-Then define a simple wrapper of your model as a predictor function which takes in a graph from the dataset and output the prediction probabilities for the positive class (as well as the loss from the forward pass, optionally).
+Then define a simple wrapper of your model as a predictor function which takes in a graph from the dataset and returns the prediction probabilities for the positive class (as well as the loss from the forward pass, optionally).
 Some examples are [here](botdet/eval/evaluation.py#L99).

-We compare evaluations on the test set, as below:
+To get evaluations on the test set:

 ```
 from botdet.eval.evaluation import PygModelPredictor